cristinadobre/cristinadobre.github.io/projects.md

 ![GoogleWomenTechmakersScolarship](/assets/img/April20GoogleScholarship.PNG)

 I was so happy to find out that I was awarded the [Google Women Techmakers](https://www.womentechmakers.com/) Scholarship.
-Unfortunately, I the trip to the US was cancelled due to COVID-19 pandemic.
-There we would have met [all of the other scholars](https://buildyourfuture.withgoogle.com/scholarships/google-scholarship-recipients/) and we would have had workshops and networking events.
+Unfortunately, the trip to the US and the workshop were cancelled due to COVID-19 pandemic.
+There we would have met [all other scholars](https://buildyourfuture.withgoogle.com/scholarships/google-scholarship-recipients/) and we would have had workshops and networking events.
 We had instead a very nicely organised online workshop where we met most of the scholars and we've got a very interesting talk from [Jade Raymond](https://en.wikipedia.org/wiki/Jade_Raymond), VP and Head of Stadia Games and Entertainment.

 ---